 Your infrastructure scales perfectly, but what happens when your database goes down?
 Learn strategies for graceful degradation, from application-level error handling to Route 53 health checks and CloudFront functions.
-Turn ugly 500 errors into elegant maintenance pages.
+Turn ugly 500 errors into honest, professional error pages.

 Building Highly Available AWS Infrastructure: Graceful Failure - Part 4